cheloghm/Poseidon/README.md

 **Poseidon API Orchestrator** is a robust RESTful web API built with **.NET 8** and **MongoDB**.
 Designed to handle complex backend engineering tasks, this API facilitates user authentication, data management, and seamless deployment in both local and cloud environments using **Docker**, **Kubernetes**, and **AWS**.

+### Frontend Implementation

+You can find the frontend implementation of the Poseidon project here: [Poseidon Frontend](https://github.com/cheloghm/poseidon-frontend.git).
+This frontend is designed to interact seamlessly with the Poseidon API, providing a user-friendly interface for the application's functionalities.

 ---

 ## Table of Contents